abiquo/code-review-dashboard/README.md

 -------------

 The dashboard is configured in the `config.py` file.
 Feel free to edit and adapt it to your needs.
+All the configuration variables can be passed as environment variables too.

 Running as a Docker container (recommended)
 -------------------------------------------